Conference Presentation Grants

-The Graduate Professional Development Grant supports opportunities in European Studies that enhance graduate students’ professional development.
-Strong preference will be given to students presenting at conferences.
+The Graduate Conference Presentation Grant supports opportunities for students to travel to conferences to present their work in European Studies.
 Please note this grant is not meant to support research endeavors.

-$750 for travel in North America; $1500 for travel to Europe and other international locations outside of North America.
-Funds used for participation at an academic conference are paid upon the filing of an expense report.
-All other funds are typically paid as a one-time sum.
+$1500 for travel in North America; $2500 for travel to Europe and other international locations outside of North America.

 Number of Awards

 Multiple.
-Graduate students may only receive two (2) Graduate Professional Development Grants in any given academic year.
+Graduate students may only receive two (2) Graduate Conference Presentation Grants in any given academic year.
 Within these restrictions, grants will be awarded based on merit until allocated funds for the fiscal year have been exhausted.

 Applicants must be currently enrolled as a graduate student at the University of Notre Dame and must be in satisfactory academic standing.
 Applicants may apply at any stage of their program, from matriculation to degree completion, but students must not be enrolled beyond the degree completion limits set by the Graduate School: ten semesters for master’s degree students and sixteen semesters for doctoral students.
 Eligible applications will demonstrate relevance for contemporary European studies and have clear bearing on the applicant’s academic and professional goals.